Hacking-Ghost/wifi-interface-mode-changer/README.md

 ## This script helps to change the Monitor/Managed Mode and the mac-address of the wifi interface..

+###Requirements
 Make sure you have `python3` and `macchanger` in your linux.

-If not means, use this code for download these things.
+If not means, use this code to download these things.

 ```
 sudo apt-get install python3